The Automation Paradox: Who Really Gets Hurt When AI Takes Over?

 Three datasets are combined for this analysis:

-Frey & Osborne and BLS are joined on SOC codes (86% match rate).
-The ILO dataset uses ISCO-08 codes and is bridged via the BLS official ISCO-08 × SOC crosswalk, covering 600 of 606 occupations.
+Frey & Osborne and BLS are joined on SOC codes — 86% of F&O’s 702 occupations matched to a BLS entry, producing 606 occupations in the analysis dataset.
+The ILO dataset uses ISCO-08 codes and is bridged via the BLS official ISCO-08 × SOC crosswalk, covering 600 of the 606 occupations (99% with GenAI scores).

 3. Automation Risk Distribution

-The distribution is notably bimodal: most occupations cluster at the extremes (very high or very low risk) rather than the middle.
-This reflects the nature of work tasks — they tend to be either primarily routine (highly automatable) or primarily non-routine (resistant to automation), with fewer genuinely ambiguous cases.
+The distribution is bimodal: occupations pile up at the extremes with relatively few in the middle.
+This reflects the nature of work itself — tasks tend to be either primarily routine (highly automatable) or primarily non-routine (resistant to automation), with few genuinely ambiguous cases.

 By occupation group, the highest-risk sectors are Office & Administrative Support (84% average probability), Production (82%), Farming & Fishing (78%), and Building & Grounds (78%).
 The safest sectors are Community & Social Service (5%), Healthcare Practitioners (12%), Computer & Math (13%), and Management (14%).